ta-tikoma/phalcon-volt-filter-translate/README.md

 ));
 ```
 2. Add to app/services.php
-⋅⋅- Add translate service (for example, I set only one file for translate, you can add switch):
+⋅⋅1.Add translate service (for example, I set only one file for translate, you can add switch):
 ```php
 ...
 /**